nhs-r-community/NHSRdatasets/README.md

 > Source: Office for National Statistics licensed under the Open
 > Government Licence.

+## Changes to NHS-R Community

+All references in this package are to NHS-R Community, however, from 2025 NHS-R Community and NHS Pycom started a merge to become NHS Open Analytics.
+At the time of updating this package the current move to NHS Open Analytics is ongoing.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->